smoelius/Developer-Resources/Incentive-Layer-–-Details.md

 7. After `timeOut` elapses, interested Verifiers broadcasts to the blockchain this hashed number in the clear to reveal their action.
   * 7a.
 IF no Verifier challenges solution, THEN:
     * 7aa.
 Solver reveals `r`.
-IF there was no forced error, THEN Solver reveals solution and received the task reward ($).
+IF there was no forced error, THEN Solver reveals solution and receives the task reward ($).
 (This is the most common play-out of the game).
     * 7ab.
 Solver reveals `r`.
 IF there was a forced error, THEN protocol has failed since no one challenged.
 (This is the most uncommon play-out of the game)
   * 7b.
 ELSE a Verifier challenges solution, THEN: the Solver reveals their `random string r` to the Truebit contract.
 Referees check it against their commitment from the preprocessing step.
     * 7ba.
 IF hash of concat of r and block hash is small (as determined by the forced error rate), THEN a forced error is in effect.